rajexcited/personal-finance-ui/test-cases/expense/purchase/edit-purchase-tc3.md

 ## Description:

-active user can update existing purchase details
+Logged in active user can update existing purchase details successfully

 ## Preconditions:

-user is logged in and active. expense view list page is launched with at least 1 purchase
+User is logged in and active.
+User is `view expenses` page and there is at least 1 purchase listed.

 ## Steps to Execute:

-1. user clicks on `update purchase` action from purchase view `local grocery store`
+1. User clicks on `update purchase` action from purchase view `local grocery store`
-2. after few seconds of waiting, user is redirected to purchase Edit form
+2. After few seconds of waiting, user is redirected to purchase Edit form
-3. verify all fields are initialized with appropriate values of purchase.
+3. Verify all fields are initialized with appropriate values of purchase.
-4. there are 2 buttons, `update` and `cancel`, are displayed at the bottom of screen.
+4. Verify 2 buttons, `update` and `cancel`, are displayed at the bottom of screen.
-5. user updates details below,
+5. User updates details below,
    - bill name: change to `local grocery store further`
    - bill amount: change to `12.3`. verify `USA-USD` and `dollar symbol` is displayed to amount field.
    - payment account: dropdown is `cash` selected. unselect the item.